Skip to Content

 Backcountry skiing is really popular around here and the Emerald Lake Slide Path is one of the best runs in the area with unbeatable views of the President Mountain Range.
 There are also lots of short trails in the rest of the park with little elevation change, so you can explore them as long as you’ve got the right equipment, like microspikes/crampons, and hiking poles.

-The Emerald Lake Lodge is also open in the winter and it’s a LOT cheaper to stay here in the off-season.
-You’ll feel like you stepped into a Hallmark Christmas movie with the scenery around here and every room (which is basically a tiny cabin) has its own cozy fireplace.
+The Emerald Lake Lodge is also open in the winter, and it’s a LOT cheaper to stay here in the off-season.
+You’ll feel like you stepped into a Hallmark Christmas movie with the scenery around here, and every room (which are basically tiny cabins) has its own cozy fireplace.

 Related Read: Visiting Banff in the winter or during the Christmas season is also magical!
 Don’t let a little cold and snow discourage you from all the wintery adventures to be had.